smokefreefv/smokefreefv.github.io/index.md

 ## Frequently Asked Questions

 **Wow, a smoking ban?
 Isn't that a bit harsh?**
-It's the only way to ensure that residents of Fairlington Villages can enjoy their homes, yards and balconies without second-hand smoke.
+It's the only way to ensure that residents of Fairlington Villages can enjoy their homes, patios and balconies without second-hand smoke.

 **Would a smoking ban be legal?**
 Yes.
 In 2021, Virginia passed a law allowing a simple majority of any condo board to prohibit smoking within units and in common areas.
 It was codified as [§ 55.1-1960.1](https://law.lis.virginia.gov/vacode/title55.1/chapter19/section55.1-1960.1/).